Macxim/macxim.github.com/_posts/en/2015-02-26-introduction-to-cssnext.md

 Let's take a look at the features that **cssnext** offers at the moment.

-First of all, be sure to check the [playground on the official website](https://cssnext.github.io/cssnext-playground/).
+First of all, be sure to check out the [playground on the official website](https://cssnext.github.io/cssnext-playground/).

 ### Automatic vendor prefixes